heirsall/heirsall/README.md

-- 👋 Hi, I’m @heirsall
+- 👋 Hi, I’m @heirsall, or you can remember me by Thisa Nabil
-- 👀 I’m interested in Front-End Engineering and UX Research
+- 👻 Currently working as Creative Media Manager at ABhome Education
-- 🌱 I’m currently learning WebVR A-Frame for my final project
+- 👀 I love to design things, including Front-End Development and UX Research
-- 💞️ I’m not looking to collaborate at the moment
+- 🌱 Just want to be a better person everyday
-- 📫 Learn, learn, and learn
+- 📫 Thaumazein

 <!---
 heirsall/heirsall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.